-The Council will consider the feedback received and will work closely with relevant partners such as Essex County Council, the Essex Climate Action Commission, and the development industry in using the latest measures to deliver policies to ensure new buildings are built to the highest possible efficiency standards, whilst all opportunities to supply renewable power are explored.
-It will also monitor closely the ambitions coming from developments and unused flat roofs.
+The Council will consider the feedback received and will work closely with relevant partners such as Essex County Council, the Essex Climate Action Commission, and the development industry in using the latest measures to deliver policies to ensure

+Responses also highlighted opportunities for renewable power generation in the District using its estuaries, coasts and flood plains as sites for tidal or offshore wind power.
+Solar energy was also seen as having potential, both on new/existing developments and unused flat roofs.
 The use of agricultural land for solar energy, however, attracted a mixed response.